bgerber123/multi.state.diel.occupancy.model/README.md

 **jags.multistate.occ.null.alt.R** - Null MSDOM, in which there is no state variation in occupancy or detection parameters; parameters are estimated on the logit scale.

-**jags.multistate.occ.null.det.null.R** - Null MSDOM, in which there is no state variation in occupancy or detection parameters; occupancy parameters are estimated on the logit scale and detection parameters are estiamted without transformation.
+**jags.multistate.occ.null.det.null.R** - Null MSDOM, in which there is no state variation in occupancy or detection parameters; occupancy parameters are estimated on the logit scale and detection parameters are estimated without transformation.

 **jags.multistate.occ.null.alt.RE.R** - Null MSDOM, in which there is no state variation in occupancy or detection parameters; detection and occupancy parameters are realizations from separate higher order Normal distributions (i.e. random effect).